Level3-REST/site/doc/design.md

 ### Backtrace to Root

 Every resource is traceable back to the root resource of the API.
-The root is the "home page" of an API, and the first place clients visit when learning about an API.
+The root is the “home page” of an API, and the first place clients visit when learning about an API.
 Every resource should be eventually [discoverable](#discoverability) from the root resource by following links.
 Naturally, other considerations like access rights and availability may restrict a consumer's actual navigation, but the design of Level 3 API shows that every resource traces back to the root resource by reverse-navigating the links from every leaf resource.

 ### URL Templates are not Affordances